-When planning for the future, the only thing you know for certain is that the future is uncertain.
-Tools that help organizations to focus on priorities in a future full of risks and possibilities can be highly valuable when shaping an organization’s future.
-At Nexight, we provide strategic analysis and roadmapping services that can help navigate such planning challenges, but these processes can often take more time and resources than an organization has available.
+When planning for the future, the only thing you know for certain is your plans will be wrong.
+The future is uncertain.
+Tools that help focus priorities in a future full of risks and possibilities can be highly valuable for shaping an organization’s future.
+At Nexight, we provide strategic planning and roadmapping services that can help navigate such planning challenges, but these processes may often take more time and resources than an organization has available.

-That’s why we also offer SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis—a tool that can help jumpstart strategic planning in as little as a single day.
-By helping stakeholders identify and weigh their strengths, opportunities they may capture, their weaknesses, and both internal and external threats, SWOT analyses increase the likelihood that an organization will build a plan that achieves its goals.
+That’s why we also often conduct a SWOT (Strengths, Weaknesses, Opportunities, and Threats) analysis, which can help jumpstart strategic planning in as little as a single day.
+By helping stakeholders identify their strengths, potential opportunities, key weaknesses, and both internal and external threats, SWOT analyses increase the likelihood that an organization will build a plan that achieves its goals.

 While working at Stanford University in the 1960s, Albert S. Humphrey originated the SWOT analysis as a way to frame strategic planning.
 Since that time, SWOT analysis has gained widespread acceptance as a planning tool that can be used to quickly launch an organization’s strategic planning efforts while also engaging key stakeholders in the process.

-SWOT analysis is so effective because it forces an organization to carefully assess and challenge its existing vision, mission, and goals from both an internal and external perspective.
-This process produces a tangible plan of action designed to capture new opportunities, build on strengths, and address weaknesses and threats.
-I’ve seen the process work first hand while at Alcoa, helping to shape our strategy in Europe and North America for Alcoa’s global ingot technology network.
+Done correctly, SWOT analysis forces an organization to carefully assess and challenge its existing vision, mission, and goals from both an internal and external perspective.
+The process provides a foundation for producing a tangible plan of action designed to capture new opportunities and build on strengths, while acknowledging and addressing obstacles.

 At Nexight, we have established a seven-step process for conducting SWOT analyses that can be tailored to individual client needs.
 For each engagement, a highly experienced, neutral facilitator leads the following process, working closely with a stakeholder group created by our clients:

-- Review and refine existing organization vision, mission, and goals
+1) Review and refine existing organization vision, mission, and goals.

-- Vote and rank views to assess relative priority
+3) Vote and rank views to assess relative priority.

-- Brainstorm potential actions to address high-priority needs
+4) Brainstorm potential actions to address high-priority needs.

-- Combine similar actions and vote on priorities
+5) Combine similar actions and vote on priorities.

-- Produce a SWOT analysis action plan with next steps for addressing high-priority items
+7) Produce an action plan with next steps for addressing high-priority items.